Wondering how to write a sales email that converts?

 - More Efficient than Social Media in Customer Acquisition: Social media has its own advantages.
 But when it comes to acquisition, emails are the preferred choice.
 Sales email allows the prospect to further inquire about the offer without leaving the platform.
 A study found that 80% of the sales executives agree that emails lead to high customer acquisition.

 Emails are useful at every step of a sales cycle.
-There are many types of sales emails that target prospects at different points of their buyer’s journey.
+There are five types of sales emails that target prospects at different points of their buyer’s journey.

 - Discovery Email: An email that is a part of the lead qualification process.